EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 !!!
 Note

     You are only the `root` user within the context of the container, not on the back-end itself!
-Any files you create in the mounted directories above will be owned by your own user on the back-end.
+Any files you create in the mounted directories described below will be owned by your own user on the back-end.

 ### Access directories on back-end